Photo from Unsplash | Jakub Żerdzicki

 Estate Tax is a tax on the right of the deceased person to transmit his/her estate to his/her lawful heirs and beneficiaries at the time of death and on certain transfers, which are made by law as equivalent to testamentary disposition.
 For an heir or beneficiary to be able to transfer the decedent’s properties under his/ her name, the estate tax must first be settled.
 Failure to pay the estate tax on the prescribed period will subject the estate to penalty.

-To give the taxpayer a reasonable tax relief for the unpaid estate taxes, Republic Act (RA) No. 11213 or the Tax Amnesty Act was passed.
-This however can be availed only at a limited time or until June 15, 2021.
+To give the taxpayer a reasonable tax relief for the unpaid estate taxes, Republic Act No. 11956 further amending the Tax Amnesty Act or Republic Act No. 11213 was passed.
+This extended the availability of Estate Tax Amnesty until June 14, 2025.

 Who May Avail?

-Estate tax amnesty shall cover the estate of decedent/s who died on or before December 31, 2017, with or without assessments duly issued therefor, whose estate tax/es have remained unpaid or have accrued as of December 31, 2017.
+Estate tax amnesty shall cover the estate of decedents who died on or before May 31, 2022, with or without assessments duly issued therefor, whose estate taxes have remained unpaid or have accrued as of May 31, 2022.
+(Section 4 of Republic Act No. 11956)

 Who Are Excluded from Availing Estate Tax Amnesty?